awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 expressionAttributeValues.put(":val", "444-4444444444");

 PutItemOutcome outcome = table.putItem(
     item,
     "ISBN = :val", // ConditionExpression parameter
     null,          // ExpressionAttributeNames parameter - we're not using it for this example expressionAttributeValues);
 ```

-### *PutItem* and JSON Documents<a name="PutItemJavaDocumentAPI.JSON"></a>
+### PutItem and JSON Documents<a name="PutItemJavaDocumentAPI.JSON"></a>

 You can store a JSON document as an attribute in a DynamoDB table\.
-To do this, use the `withJSON` method of Item\.
-This method will parse the JSON document and map each element to a native DynamoDB data type\.
+To do this, use the `withJSON` method of `Item`\.
+This method parses the JSON document and maps each element to a native DynamoDB data type\.

-Suppose that you wanted to store the following JSON document, containing vendors that can fulfill orders for a particular product:
+Suppose that you wanted to store the following JSON document, containing vendors that can fulfill orders for a particular product\.

 **Example**